 Bacterial Vaginosis can also cause burning when you pee

 Bacterial Vaginosis, also known as BV, comes with many symptoms similar to a regular old yeast infection.
 And according to the Centers for Disease Control and Prevention (CDC), it's the most common vaginal condition to arise between the age of 15 and 44.

 You have "good" bacteria and "bad" bacteria in your vagina, and they hold a delicate balance.
 When they get thrown off balance thanks to normal sexual activity or topical hygienic products, etc., BV can be the result.
 Discharge that smells fishy along with burning when you pee is a common hint that you're dealing with BV.
 A doctor can do some simple tests to clarify if you have BV or a yeast infection.
-If you experience BV, you can clear your symptoms by taking Antibiotics for Bacterial Vaginosis, either vaginally or orally.
+If you experience BV, you can clear your symptoms by taking antibiotics for Bacterial Vaginosis.